ShahrukhYousafzai/PocketDB/README.md

 <b>Work is in Progress...</b>
 <br /> <br />
-Contact me at shahrukhyousafzaiofficial@gmail.com for any kind of information :)
+Contact me at shahrukhyousafzaiofficial@gmail.com for any kind of information.
+Thanks! :)